-Cash flow forecasts based on severe but plausible downside scenarios have been run, in particular the financial performance of tenants and a reduction in rent.
-As at 31 March 2022, the rent would have to drop by approximately 29% before its loan covenant is breached.
-At the date of approval of this report, the Company has substantial headroom within its financial loan covenants.
-The Company also benefits from a secure income stream from leases with long average unexpired term leases.
+Cash flow forecasts based on severe but plausible downside scenarios have been run, in particular the financial performance of tenants and a reduction in contracted rent.
+As at 31 March 2023, the rent would have to drop by approximately 10% before any of its loan covenants are breached.
+At the date of approval of this report, the Company has sufficient headroom within its financial loan covenants.
+The Company also benefits from a secure income stream from leases with long weighted average unexpired term leases.
 As a result, the Directors believe that the Group is well placed to manage its financing and other business risks and that the Group will remain viable, continuing to operate and meet its liabilities as they fall due.

 The Company's articles of association include a requirement for the Board to propose an ordinary resolution at the annual general meeting following the fifth anniversary from the initial public offering of the Company for the Company to continue in its current form (the Continuation Resolution).
-This is the first continuation vote since the Company was set up.
+This vote was passed in September 2022 so the Company will continue its business as presently constituted and will propose the same resolution at the AGM in September 2027 and every fifth annual general meeting thereafter.